acoustic-content-samples/sample-custom-workflows-using-webhooks/external-task-management/README.md

 - add Acoustic Content credentials for the user External Approver under the **Basic Auth** section.

-## Synchronize comments for 4 Level workflow Zap.

-This Zap is almost exactly the same as the previous one, with the exception of a different Trello board that should be watched.
-If you want to synchronize the comments for each custom workflow, you need to create a different Zap for each one of those workflows separately.
-Repeat the above step with the different Trello board to complete this.

-## 3 stage workflow/Step 1 Zap.
+## 4 stage workflow/Step 1 Zap.

-Create a new Zap and call it '3 stage workflow/Step 1'.
+Create a new Zap and call it '4 stage workflow/Step 1'.
 This Zap handles the first part of the actual workflow we want to provide.

 ![Trello_2](./Trello_2.png)